aethomsen/RGBeta/README.md

 # RGBeta: Evaluator of Renormalization Group Beta-Functions
-RGBeta is a Mathematica package that allows the user to extract RG beta-functions up to loop order 3-2-2 for gauge, Yukawa, and quartic couplings, respectively, for a large class of 4D renormalizable models.
+RGBeta is a Mathematica package that allows the user to extract RG beta-functions up to loop order 4-3-2 for gauge, Yukawa, and quartic couplings, respectively, for a large class of 4D renormalizable models.

 If you use RGBeta, please cite [arXiv:2101.08265](https://arxiv.org/abs/2101.08265).
-When using RGBeta to extract the 3-loop gauge beta functions, please also consider citing [arXiv:hep-ph/0104247](https://arxiv.org/abs/hep-ph/0104247) and [arXiv:1906.04625](https://arxiv.org/abs/1906.04625) for multi-coupling theories.
+When using RGBeta to extract higher order beta functions please also consider citing the underlying calculations, as RGBeta would not be possible without them:
+ - For the 3-loop gauge beta function [arXiv:hep-ph/0104247](https://arxiv.org/abs/hep-ph/0104247) and [arXiv:1906.04625](https://arxiv.org/abs/1906.04625) for multi-coupling theories and kinetic mixing.
+ - For the 4-loop gauge beta function and 3-loop Yukawa beta function [arXiv:2105.09918](https://arxiv.org/abs/2105.09918) and arXiv:2110.XXXXX.

+## New in v1.1.0 (of xx/09/2021)
+The 4-loop gauge and 3-loop Yukawa beta functions have now been implemented based on the recent computations (see above).
+The relevant changes can be found in the changelog.

 ## Installation and use
 The simplest way to download and install RGBeta is to run the command